ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

   array slot, and removed;
 - the parser checked for another version to merge with, but none existed; and
-- the parent was pushed through a 160-byte graph node with room for eight histories, while using one.
+- the parent was pushed through a 160-byte graph node with room for eight histories, while using one (the appendix shows this record's exact layout).

-The **127.4 MB** of unused link-slot writes was the physical receipt: records prepared room for alternate histories that never arrived.
+The **127.4 MB** of unused link-slot writes—cumulative write traffic across both corpus passes, not memory held at any one moment—was the physical
+receipt: records prepared room for alternate histories that never arrived.
 Tree-sitter was carrying mountaineering equipment through an airport because there might eventually be a hill.
-This number is cumulative write traffic across both corpus passes, not memory held at one moment.

 The machinery was correct.
 It was simply arriving before ambiguity or recovery needed it.
 Once that connection was visible, the 160-byte stack node stopped looking like a respectable data structure and started looking like evidence.

-The audit also changed how I directed the AI.
+The audit also changed how I directed ChatGPT.
 Earlier prompts had asked for performance and received plausible local optimizations.
 Now I could name the work to remove: the unbranched search, the canceling ownership operations, the temporary version, the empty merge check, and the mostly unused graph record.